beyretb/AnimalAI-Olympics/README.md

 ## Version History

+-v1.1.0
+    - Add curriculum learning to `animalai-train` to use yaml configurations

 - v1.0.5
     - ~~Adds customisable resolution during evaluation~~ (removed, evaluation is only `84x84`)
     - Update `animalai-train` to tf 1.14 to fix `gin` broken dependency